 Redneck Deer Huntin’

 Redneck Deer Huntin’ is, essentially, a stand-alone mod.
 It runs off the Build engine, reuses some assets from Redneck Rampage, and even has you playing as Leonard on a huntin’ trip outside Hickston, Arkansas.
-The back of the box promises are clearly taking Deer Hunter head on – you roam environments in 3D instead of panning back and forth, you don’t use an overhead map to spot animal tracks, etc. And indeed, some attempt has been made here to have this be a legitimate simulator.
+The back of the box promises are clearly taking Deer Hunter head on – you roam environments in 3D instead of panning back and forth, you don’t use an overhead map to spot animal tracks, etc. Indeed, some attempt has been made to have this be a legitimate simulator.

 As nice as this all sounds, it’s not executed that well.
-Levels are surprisingly huge, which is great, but your foot speed is also realistically slow.
+Levels are surprisingly huge, which is great, but your foot speed is realistically slow.
 Because I have nothing better to do, I timed a run around the first pond in the lake map – three minutes.
 There’s two more ponds further on, with minutes of walking through some restricted woodsy “corridors” to get to them.
 Your walking (non-animal threatening, and thus encouraged) speed is half the run speed.
 So, watch the clock for 3-9 minutes, doing nothing but thinking about animals without seeing any, and you’ll get a sense of how the game plays.

-You have two extra items on the F4 key, depending on the level you choose.
+You have two extra items on the F4 key depending on the level you choose.
 Scent canisters let you lure a deer in if you’re upwind of him.
 This was confusing to me, because I never found the spot where the deer would be able to pick up the scent I’m placing, but not smell me first and run.
 Ducks get decoys, which are useless.
 There’s no camoflage or “blind” system at work here (you just crouch and hope for the best), so maybe I never got a sense of when the ducks could see me.
 Still, I laid out decoys in the lake, backed off to the tree line, and blew the fucking duck call for about 15 minutes.
 The ducks I could see nearby never moved.
 When I gave up and started to approach them from a slow crouch, they flew away.

 There also seems like a real identity crisis at play here.
 “Redneck Rampage Goes Huntin'” might have been a good concept, using bombastic weapons to hunt mundane critters, while implementing some of the original’s humor.
 I even thought a funny mode would be to hunt actual rednecks, following discarded beer cans or pork rind bags instead of droppings.
 There’s nothing like that here.
 This is a serious attempt to compete directly with Deer Hunter, and the name “Redneck Deer Huntin'” seems to be an attempt to only kind of use the brand, while not mocking the very crowd they hope will buy it.
 That didn’t work.

 Audio is a let down.
 Burton Gilliam returns to voice Leonard, but with no humor or vulgarity (again, Wal-Mart).
-Guns must be reloaded with the F2 key after each shot, and his primary line is to remind players of that (“I guess I oughta load my gun!”)
-He also likes to throw out “Shoot-fire, I missed!” when you obviously have missed, and know that you have missed.
+Guns must be reloaded with the F2 key after each shot, so his primary line is to remind players of that (“I guess I oughta load my gun!”)
+He also likes to throw out “Shoot-fire, I missed!” when you obviously have missed and know that you have missed.
 There’s no music here.
 Animals are mostly quiet, except for the chatty turkeys, so don’t count on using sound to find them.
 The worst part is the background ambiance.
 It’s far too loud, and repeats the same wolf howl and shrieking bird-of-some-sort in every location.
 You cannot turn this volume down independent of the rest.

 In fact, all options are limited.
-There’s no video options other than brightness, and no control options other than mouse sensitivity.
+There’s no video options other than brightness and no control options other than mouse sensitivity.
 You can’t rebind controls.
 Trying to do so in the config file didn’t reliably work, presumably due to the Build hacking Xatrix did here (you can’t remove that green crosshair either).
 You’ll be stuck using the arrow keys to move, or the right mouse button to charge forward.

 The Good